 Our volunteers are an integral part of the Australia Zoo Wildlife Hospital team.
 People decide to participate in our volunteer program for many different reasons, but the common element that draws our volunteers together is their love and passion for wildlife.

-Many of the Australia Zoo Wildlife Hospital volunteers have come to the hospital as part of their work experience programs for school or university, or to gain experience to help further their careers.
-Others decide to volunteer to find out what it’s like to be a Wildlife Warrior, or simply to experience a different field of work to their own.
-Many volunteers come just for fun!
+Many of the Australia Zoo Wildlife Hospital volunteers have come to the hospital as part of their work experience programs for school, university or to gain experience to help further their careers.
+Others decide to volunteer to find out what it’s like to be a Wildlife Warrior or simply to experience a different field of work to their own, though many come just for fun as well!

-It is preferable that volunteers nominate a regular day or days each week to come in.
-This is because we do follow a roster and will need confirmation ahead of time that you will be here.
-It will also help in placing new volunteers with experienced ones – and the more consistent you are, the more you’ll learn!
+Volunteers nominate a regular day or days each week to come in.
+They are then added to a roster which will allow them to be placed with experienced volunteers – and the more time you are able to spend here, the more you’ll learn!

 To find out you can get involved in volunteering please contact us.